From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Supplemental Material

-In fig. \ref{fig:fig_phase_diagram_gamma_0}, we present the phase diagram for a spin ladder where either every rung is coupled in mean-field, see fig. \ref{fig:fig_phase_diagram_gamma_0}(a) - (c), or every second rung, fig. \ref{fig:fig_phase_diagram_gamma_0}(d) - (f), in the single rung limit of $\gamma = 0$.
+In fig. \ref{fig:fig_phase_diagram_gamma_0}, we present the phase diagram for a spin ladder where either every rung is coupled in mean-field, see fig. \ref{fig:fig_phase_diagram_gamma_0}(a) and (b), or every second rung, fig. \ref{fig:fig_phase_diagram_gamma_0}(c) and (d), in the single rung limit of $\gamma = 0$.
 Note that this phase diagram is incorrect at $J' = 1$ where the actual system corresponds to a Heisenberg spin chain.
 However, we can use this model to estimate the phase boundaries in the limit of very weak intraladder coupling.
 These phase diagrams can be computed efficiently since we only need two (four) sites for a system where every (every other) rung is coupled.
 We observe that the phase boundaries in this limit do not depend on the number of coupled rungs; however, the absolute magnitude of staggered order does.
 Since a single rung has a gap of $J_{\perp}$, we know that a system of decoupled rungs, where only every second is coupled, will show no magnetization along $z$ for the uncoupled rungs for $h < h_{c_1} = J_{\perp}$.
 We also know that these ground state excitations do not change qualitatively if we add a small non-zero coupling $J_{\parallel} \neq 0$ along the legs\cite{PhysRevB.83.054407}.
-Hence, the ratio of $m^x_a/m^z$ can be used as a sensitive measure to determine whether all rungs of a spin ladder are coupled with an interladder coupling $J'$, or only a subset of them.
-This is visualized in \ref{fig:fig_phase_diagram_gamma_0}(c) and (f) for a system where every rung and every second rung are coupled with an interladder coupling $J'$, respectively.
-Note that we only plot data in the staggered phase with $m^z > 0.01$, $m^z < 0.49$, and $m^x_a < 0.01$.
-We can clearly observe the difference in the $m^x_a/m^z (h)$ curves around $h = 1$: while this ratio does not change for a spin ladder with every rung coupled, we see that there is a large jump from $h<J_{\perp}$ to $h>J_{\perp}$ in fig. \ref{fig:fig_phase_diagram_gamma_0}(f).